 Join NECWA for our all day marine excursion to view seabirds, whales, dolphins, seals, basking sharks, ocean sunfish, and other marine animals found in Massachusetts Bay, including the waters of the Stellwagen Bank National Marine Sanctuary.
-Our fall trip is Sunday, October 22, 2017 from 8 am to 4 pm.
+Our spring trip is from 8 am to 4 pm on Saturday, May 19th.
 These offshore excursions give us an opportunity to view marine wildlife and to collect data on coastal wildlife and the environment in which they live.
 NECWA's Ocean Exploration Cruises are fundraising events that help support our many projects and activities.

 To learn more or to register for this trip, click HERE to access our Constant Contact Event Page.
 Guest naturalist for this fall trip include: Wayne Petersen (Mass Audubon Society), David Clapp (Natural History Services), Jim Sweeney (South Shore Bird Club), Adrian Jordaan (Dept. of Environmental Conservation, UMASS Amherst, Thomas Robben (Hartford Audubon Society), and Jay Frontierro (7 Seas Whale Watch).
 NECWA naturalists include Krill Carson, Leah Horeanopoulos, Courtney Callahan, and Michael O'Neill.

 All fundraising events help support NECWA's many projects and activities related to educational outreach, research, and conservation.
-NECWA is an all-volunteer nonprofit, and this allows 100% of all donations goes back into the work we do on behalf of marine wildlife.
-Thank you for your help and support on behalf of coastal marine wildlife
+NECWA is an all-volunteer nonprofit, and this allows 100% of all donations goes back into the work we do on behalf of marine wildlife through the purchase of equipment and supplies.